 Government & Policy

-Catalog of U.S. Government Publications (U.S. Government Printing Office)
+Catalog of U.S. Government Publications (U.S. Government Publishing Office)

 Indexes U.S. government publications in all formats issued since 1976.
 GPO intends to add earlier documents in the future.
 The GPO Monthly Catalog, published by OCLC (called GPO Access), is a commercial edition of the same.
 Includes Congressional hearings and related documents as well as agency and department documents and reports.
 Technical reports on energy research and development are available from NTIS.